USAFA-ECE/ece281-book/book/ICE/ICE2.md

 An **entity** in VHDL is a declaration of a hardware module's input and outputs.
 In other words, it describes the interface of a "black box".

-The code comes with a partially completed entity description.
+The code provided in the GitHub repository comes with a partially completed entity description.
+For this in-class exercise, you will need to complete the "TODO" sections of the code.

 ```vhdl
 -- entity name should match filename